 Do you offer student, family and/or senior discounts?

 Yes.
 Rail Europe offers a wide range of train tickets and rail passes that provide discounts to children, youths, seniors or groups of people that travel together.

 These discounted rates vary depending on the type of train ticket or rail pass you are purchasing and are not always offered.
-Please read these Please read more about discounted fares offered on rail tickets or discounted rates offered on rail passes,
+Please read more about discounted fares offered on train tickets or discounted rates offered on rail passes.

 We always attempt to find the cheapest fares for your traveling party and get you the discounts you’re eligible for.
 This is why it’s important to accurately indicate the composition of your traveling party when requesting fares and schedules or rail pass prices from our website.
 You may also have to enter the age of certain travelers, so we can determine whether they’re eligible for certain age-related discounts.